c19early.org COVID-19 treatment researchProbioticsProbiotics (more..)

 Figure 27.
 Efficacy vs. cost for COVID-19 treatments.

-Statistically significant lower risk is seen for mortality, hospitalization, progression, recovery, and cases.
-13 studies from 12 independent teams in 9 countries show significant improvements.
+Significantly lower risk is seen for mortality, hospitalization, progression, recovery, and cases.
+13 studies from 12 independent teams in 9 countries show significant benefit.
 Meta analysis using the most serious outcome reported shows 28% [18‑36%] lower risk.
 Results are similar for Randomized Controlled Trials, higher quality studies, and peer-reviewed studies.
 Better results are seen with early treatment.
 Results are very robust — in exclusion sensitivity analysis 25 of 28 studies must be excluded to avoid finding statistically significant efficacy in pooled analysis.

 Probiotic efficacy depends on the specific strains used.
 Specific microbes may decrease or increase COVID-19 risk1.